Please follow our advice on how to stay safe at the beach.

 It can also be difficult to enter and leave the water, due to steep shingle beaches, especially during the four hours over the high tide period.
 The combination of weather conditions and steep shingle banks means you could be in danger of being swept out to sea.

-Watch our video below on staying safe with your family when visiting Brighton & Hove beaches.
+Please read our water facts and watch our videos below on staying safe with your family when visiting Brighton & Hove beaches.

 Don't drink and drown